dude-guy-boy/parkour-bot/README.md

 ### **Polls**
 Through Parkour Bot users can create highly customisable polls, which are posted to #polls for everyone to see and answer if they please.
 Users can create anonymous polls, polls with images, polls with an attached thread and polls with custom emoji reactions.

+Emoji polls can also be created which allow users to suggest adding or removing custom emojis to the server.
+24 Hours after an emoji poll is sent the bot will check the poll results (yes vs no votes) and add or remove or keep the emoji accordingly.

 ### **The Luck System**
 In the luck system any message can get lucky.
 All messages sent in the server have at least a 1/1000 chance of getting lucky, and are marked with reactions/responses when they do get lucky.
 The rarity of luck messages ranges in powers of 10 from one in a thousand to one in a billion.